sebastiansiew/myappsample/readme.md

 # hello there
-i am learning git :)
+i am NOT learning git :)